carsontham/ev-enhance/README.md

 This project is built during a hackathon - Hackomania 2024.

 EV Enhance aims to create an API-centric app that allows for a one-stop platform for all the different major EV companies.
 The MVP aims to onboard all EV Partners and interface them to one platform.

+The backend service calls a Mock Postman Server and is meant to be paired together with [`ev-enhance-ios`](https://github.com/carsontham/ev-enhance-ios), an iOS application developed in Swift.

-## Steps to run
+## Steps to run backend service

 1. Ensure Golang is installed.